oliviernam/DevOps-Training-intermediate/cloudone-container-control/demoing.md

 ## Demo Container Control with Smart Check

-Ensure to have the block rule `Images that are not scanned` applied to your Container Control policy
+Ensure to have the block rule `Images that are not scanned` applied to your Container Control policy.

 Then, run a pod with an unchecked image, e.g.